cascadiarconf-gh-workshops/GutHub/recipes/hlar-lions-mane-and-leeks.md

    - Thinly slice leeks (combination of white and green portions is best, but the ratio is flexible to your taste - the white portion will have a milder flavor)
 7. Preparing bread:
    - Slice the bread... hopefully further detailed instructions are not needed for this
-9. In a large pan, heat 1-2 T olive oil over medium/medium-high heat (goal is to not smoke the oil but to have sufficient heat to fry the leaks and mushrooms)
+9. In a large pan, heat 1-2 T olive oil over medium/medium-high heat _See Note 1 below_
-10. Add sliced leeks and cook, stirring occassionally until white portions begin to appear transluscent
+11. Add sliced leeks and cook, stirring occassionally until white portions begin to appear transluscent
-11. Remove leeks and set aside, salting to taste
+12. Remove leeks and set aside, salting to taste
-12. Add sliced mushrooms to hot (now deliciously leek-flavor infused) oil (adding another T oil if desired)
+13. Add sliced mushrooms to hot (now deliciously leek-flavor infused) oil _See Note 2 below_
-13. After 3-4 minutes lift one edge to check for slight browning - once edges begin to brown, flip mushrooms over to cook the other side
+15. After 3-4 minutes lift one edge to check for slight browning - once edges begin to brown, flip mushrooms over to cook the other side _See Note 3 below_
-14. _Optional: near end of cooking time for mushrooms, add back in leeks and a dab of butter and baste the mushrooms/leeks with the heated flavor of buttery goodness_
-15. Remove mushrooms and immediately add salt to taste
+17. Remove mushrooms and immediately add salt to taste
-16. Add additional olive oil if desired to crisp bread
+18. Add additional olive oil if desired to crisp bread
-17. Add bread to heated oil and fry gently on each side until golden brown (or desired level of char)
+19. Add bread to heated oil and fry gently on each side until golden brown (or desired level of char)
-18. Dress bread with butter and fig jam if desired, add mushrooms and top with delicious leeks
+20. Dress bread with butter and fig jam if desired, add mushrooms and top with delicious leeks

+_Note 1: Goal is to not smoke the oil but to have sufficient heat to fry the leaks and mushrooms_ _Note 2: You can add another T oil if desired, we don't want to dry fry lion's mane so ensure there is enough oil left to cover bottom of mushrooms_
+_Note 3: Optionally, near end of cooking time for mushrooms, add back in leeks and a dab of butter and baste the mushrooms/leeks with the heated flavor of buttery goodness_

+## Serving recommendations
-_Note: This recipe is oil heavy, so it goes great as a topper for a fresh salad (arugula is great here) or can be enjoyed all on its own.
-All steps can be adjusted to your taste - in the photo, we had barely any leeks leftover from another recipe that were already chopped so we just used those and it was great.
-Tastes like Oregon!_
+- This recipe is oil heavy, so it goes great as a topper for a fresh salad (arugula is great here) or can be enjoyed all on its own.
+- All steps can be adjusted to your taste - in the photo, we had barely any leeks leftover from another recipe that were already chopped so we just used those and it was great.
+- Tastes like Oregon!